 Drawing on the work of the independent panel and stakeholder views, the Planning (Scotland) Bill was produced by the Scottish Government and introduced in the Scottish Parliament in December 2017.
 Following detailed scrutiny of the Bill’s provisions, the Scottish Parliament passed the Planning (Scotland) Act 2019 in June 2019.

-Here are some key documents charting the progress from the independent panel’s review of planning through to the passage of the Planning (Scotland) Act 2019:
+Key documents charting the progress from the independent panel’s review of planning through to the passage of the Planning (Scotland) Act 2019:

 These impact assessments were also produced to accompany the Planning (Scotland) Bill: